amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/questions.md

 In this solution, the `reverseWords` function splits the input string into an array of words, then iterates through each word, reversing the characters within it using the `split`, `reverse`, and `join` functions.
 Finally, it joins the modified words back together to form the reversed string with reversed word characters.
 The same logic applies to reversing an input array of words.

-> why use double split?
+> why have 2 split() method?
 Answer: a difference between a string and an array of words.

 Your attempt to simplify the code is understandable, but there's a small misunderstanding.
 In your updated code, you're trying to loop through `input` directly as if it's an array of words, and you apply `.split("").reverse().join("")` to each character.
 However, there's a difference between a string and an array of words.